-DIY SPOTLIGHT: CONCRETE SWIM-UP POOL BAR AND POOLSIDE BANANA COUNTERTOP
+DIY SPOTLIGHT: CONCRETE SWIM-UP POOL BAR AND POOLSIDE KITCHEN COUNTERTOP

 Outdoor entertainment areas add usable living space to your home and hours of summer fun for your family.
 When Susan and her husband finished their stained concrete pool deck project they decided to venture into adding a complementary poolside countertop bar area and a swim up banana countertop.